Jesse Lee Soffer: Career

 Soffer's acting career began at age 6 when he landed a Kix cereal commercial.
-In 1993 at age of eight, he made his feature film debut with John Goodman and Cathy Moriarty in the comedy Matinee.
+In 1993 aged eight, he made his feature film debut with John Goodman and Cathy Moriarty in the comedy Matinee.

 In 1994, Soffer co-starred as Percival in the drama Safe Passage.
 In 1995, Soffer co-starred as Bobby Brady in the comedy The Brady Bunch Movie and reprised his role in A Very Brady Sequel a year later.
 Continuing the pattern of working with Oscar-calibre and A-list talent, Soffer starred as a runaway-turned-sleuth Jamie Kincaid in the TV movie From the Mixed-Up Files of Mrs. Basil E. Frankweiler.
 He worked with director Richard Shepard in the AMC TV movie The Royale.
 In 1998, Soffer was cast as Taylor Donovan with Mary-Kate and Ashley Olsen on the ABC sitcom Two of a Kind.
 He also originated the role of Max Nickerson on the CBS soap opera Guiding Light in 1999.
 After four months on the show, he left to focus on his studies.

 After graduating from high school, Soffer returned to his television career.
 In 2004, he took over the role of troubled youth Will Munson on the CBS soap opera As the World Turns.
 He played the role until April 4, 2008.
-As of 2008, he was nominated three times for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series for his work on ATWT as well as a Soap Opera Digest Award nomination for Outstanding Younger Lead Actor in 2005.
+He was nominated three times for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series for his work on ATWT as well as a Soap Opera Digest Award nomination for Outstanding Younger Lead Actor in 2005.
 In 2007, Soffer returned to his film career and co-starred with Carly Schroeder in Davis Guggenheim's sports drama Gracie, based on a true story.
-In July 2010, Soffer reprised his role as Will Munsen on As the World Turns.
-During his time on As the World Turns, he was cast in an episode of Dick Wolf's Law & Order: SVU.
+In July 2010, Soffer reprised his role as Will Munson on As the World Turns.
+During his time on As the World Turns, he was cast in an episode of Dick Wolf's Law & Order: Special Victims Unit.
 However, he was unable to film due to a clash in filming commitments.
 In 2011, Soffer co-starred in the dystopian science fiction action thriller In Time.